SharinaS/Cloud-Engineering-Fundamentals/storage_gateway.md

 > Outcome: You can store data in the cloud scalably and cost-effectively.

-Storage gateway *replicates* the data into AWS.

 There are virtual or physical storage gateways available.

-* used to be just a virtual thing, but lately they released hardware applianes to have a physical storage gateway.
+* used to be just a virtual thing
+* lately they released hardware applianes to have a physical storage gateway.

 ## Storage gateway supports: